egormalyutin/stopwatch/README.md

 > stopwatch
 Press Enter, Space or S to save current time
-Press Tab or R to save current time and reset timer Press Ctrl+C or Q to exit
+Press Tab or R to save current time and reset timer Press Ctrl+C or Q to save current time and exit 00:00:01.087612 (save)
-00:00:01.087612 (save)
 00:00:19.885023 (save)
 00:00:22.715260 (save)